mojombo/mojombo.github.io/_posts/2017-09-24-protractor-filtering.md

 As described in the docs for `filter` it returns an instance of `ElementArrayFinder`.
 When you call a `then` method on instance of `ElementArrayFinder`, it resolves to an array of `ElementFinders`, so in the callback for `then` you receive a pure JavaScript Array of `ElementFinder`s.
-To iterate it you can use native JavaScrupt `forEach`:
+To iterate it you can use native JavaScript `forEach`:

 ``` javascript
 checkbox_list.filter(function(elem, index) {